fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 Possible solutions to common problems
 =====================================

-**Recreate a single or a sets of PI-Server objects and resend all the data for them to the PI Server on the Asset Framework hierarchy level**
+**Recreate a single or a sets of PI Server objects and resend all the data for them to the PI Server on the Asset Framework hierarchy level**
     procedure:
         - disable the 1st north instance
         - delete the objects in the PI Server, AF + Data archive, that are to be recreated or were partially sent.